apache/tomcat-jakartaee-migration/README.md

 ## Differences between Java EE 8 and Jakarta EE 9

-Jakarta EE 9 is still under development and there are some details that remain to be worked out.

-The differences currently supported by this tool are:

-* Renaming packages for Jakarta EE 9 APIs from `javax.*` to `jakarta.*`
+The differences between Java EE 8 and Jakarta EE 9 are limited to packages moving from the `javax.*` namespace to the `jakarta.*` namespace.
+Some packages have also been renamed.
+This migration tool performs all the package renaming necessary to migrate an application from Java EE 8 to Jakarta EE 9.

 Note: It will not be necessary to migrate any references to XML schemas.
 The schemas don't directly reference javax packages and Jakarta EE 9 will continue